continuous-software/node-authorize-net/documentation/AuthorizeNet.md

 **cardNumber**: string | number, the card number used for the transaction

-**expirationYear**: number, a four digits number for the expiration year of the card
+**expirationYear**: string | number, a four digits number for the expiration year of the card

-**expirationMonth**: one or two digit for the expiration month of the card
+**expirationMonth**: string | number, one or two digit for the expiration month of the card

 **other**: object, a json object you want to mix with the transactionRequest field before transformation into xml.
 Note it will override already assigned properties